decant09/beach-yoga-fuerteventura/README.md

 - There should be links to social media pages.
 #### First Time Visitor Goals
 - I want to find out what Beach Yoga Fuerteventura is.
-- I want to know what yoga is.
+- I want to know what why I should do yoga.
-- I want to find this information easily.
+- I want to find information easily.
 - I want to find a schedule.
 - I want to learn about what types of yoga are taught.
 - I want to find the location of the class.
 #### Returning Visitor Goals
-- I want the information on the site to be up to date.
 - I want there to be a schedule so I can see if there are any changes to class times.
 - If I need more information that there is a place to make contact.
 - I want to be able to locate the social media pages.